ihunnamatata/build-your-own-shell/build-your-own-shell/README.md

 ---

-## 🧠 Clinical Research Relevance
+##  Clinical Research Relevance

-If you're running:
+When running:
 - MRI simulation with OpenFOAM
 - Surgical planning jobs with Slurm on a cluster
 - Remote imaging batch processing